-You can make use of your husband's/wife's or civil partner's annual CGT exempt amount by transferring assets to them before the sale.
+You can make use of your husband's/wife's or civil partner's annual CGT exempt amount by transferring assets to them before the sale (although the tax advantage of doing so is now quite small given that the exempt amount has been reduced to £3,000).
 If the disposal (or some aspect of it) does not qualify for business asset disposal relief, you can also make use of your husband's/wife's or civil partner's basic rate income tax band so that gains are still taxed at 10% rather than 20%.